Vantage celebrates its 40th anniversary this year!

 Visit Russia's symbol of might and majesty, the Kremlin, on a guided tour that includes the Assumption Cathedral and State Armory Chambers, the repository of the bejeweled Fabergé eggs.
 Today, feast on local specialties during an included lunch at a local restaurant.

-In the evening, enjoy the Captain's Welcome Dinner and Reception accompanied by folk and classical music.
+In the evening, enjoy the Captain's Welcome Dinner and Reception.

 Scenic Sailing: As your ship departs, prepare yourself for some cruise highlights.
 You’ll cover more than 1,000 kilometers on Russian waterways, including two canals (Moscow Canal and the Volga-Baltic Canal), 15 locks, artificial reservoirs, natural lakes, and rivers.